-However, other studies indicate that the outlet structures (the large towers that allow DWR to release water from the reservoir) are vulnerable to collapse in a major earthquake.
+- However, other studies indicate that the outlet structures (the large towers that allow DWR to release water from the reservoir) are vulnerable to collapse in a major earthquake.
 While this would not cause the dam to fail, it would significantly reduce DWR’s ability to release water reliably therefore slowing the delivery of water to customers.

-  - DWR is currently conducting seismic retrofits of the access bridge to the outlet structures to ensure that personnel can access the outlet structures should an earthquake occur.
+- DWR completed seismic retrofits of the access bridge to the outlet structures to ensure that personnel can access the outlet structures during a major earthquake.

 What to Expect

 - During the modernization process, as a cautionary measure, DWR lowers the water level of Castaic Lake slightly during the winter months to provide more capacity in the reservoir to buffer winter run-off, reducing the likelihood that the spillway would need to be employed.
 Additionally, temporarily reduced water levels may be necessary to conduct various repair efforts of the outlet towers and access bridge.
 These slightly lower water levels will not impact water supply.
 And DWR is working closely with its state partners and local organizations to minimize the extent of recreation impacts.

 - DWR will be operating construction equipment in all phases of the modernization program.
 Some localized noise and increased activity may be expected, particularly during rehabilitation construction efforts.

 - DWR anticipates that the modernization efforts of the Program will take about 10 years to complete.